VanillaPlusPlus/VPP-Admin-Tools/README.md

 - Select players via ESP
 - Object Manager
 - AC130 Supply drops/crash events ( Needs UI.
 System is in place and can be configured to spawn )
-- Zombie Hordes missing loot spawn configuration ( requires UI )
+- Zombie Hordes loot spawn configuration ( UI System ) loot can be manually configured via .json in profile folder
 - Many more little things that will eventually be completed and added in future updates ( time is a bitch )
 - Safe zones